johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

    Positions can be set to angles 0-180

 * The 8 i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing.

+* It now supports toggle for the input channels

 It demonstrates:
 * CDI